 Since 2015, we have partnered with a wide range of institutions of higher education, including tribal colleges and universities, and Hispanic-serving institutions.
 Our collaborative, flexible approach helps Alliance members meet the needs of today’s diverse early childhood workforce so that they can improve outcomes for young children.

 What Do We Offer?

-Participating institutions of higher education have a choice of engaging, media-rich online and in-person courses.
+Alliance members affiliated with an institution of higher education have a choice of engaging, media-rich online and in-person courses.
 The courses are regularly updated with the latest research in early childhood education.
 Alliance faculty will contribute to making our courses more relevant and responsive to institutional and student needs.

 A Collaboration with the Office of Head Start

 The EarlyEdU Alliance® began as part of the National Center on Quality Teaching and Learning (NCQTL), which was funded by a grant from the Office of Head Start (OHS).
 Led by the University of Washington’s College of Education, NCQTL brought together leading early childhood education experts from across the country to improve teaching practices in Head Start programs.

 The EarlyEdU Alliance represents a diverse, high-quality early learning professional community and actively seeks additional partnerships with tribal colleges, historically black colleges and universities, and Hispanic-serving institutions.
 Led by Cultivate Learning, at the University of Washington, meet our team here.